Royal Kennel Club: Pedigree Dogs Exposed

 The organisation was criticised in an August 2008 BBC programme Pedigree Dogs Exposed for allowing breed standards, judging standards and breeding practices which are said to compromise the health of purebred dogs.
 The programme led various sponsors to withdraw their participation in Crufts and the BBC eventually dropped Crufts 2009 from its coverage.
-The Kennel Club initially defended their practices, and criticised the programme as "highly biased".
+The club initially defended their practices, and criticised the programme as "highly biased".
 It also lodged a complaint to regulatory authority Ofcom.
-Ofcom rejected the Kennel Club's claim of unfair editing and deceit, but found that the BBC did not give the Kennel Club "a proper opportunity to respond" to allegations that the club was "eugenicist" and (per Ofcom's characterisation of the programme's allegations) that it "shared a common ideology with Nazi racial theory", nor to an allegation that it covered up the nature of an operation carried out on a Crufts Best in Show winner.
+Ofcom rejected the club's claim of unfair editing and deceit, but found that the BBC did not give the club "a proper opportunity to respond" to allegations that the club was "eugenicist" and (per Ofcom's characterisation of the programme's allegations) that it "shared a common ideology with Nazi racial theory", nor to an allegation that it covered up the nature of an operation carried out on a Crufts Best in Show winner.

-Due to the strong public response, the Kennel Club started rolling out new health plans.
+Due to the strong public response, the club started rolling out new health plans.
 Breed standards for every breed went under review and show judges would be required to choose only healthy dogs.
 New breed standards were announced in January 2009 and close inbreeding was banned.